jupyterlab/extension-examples/hello-world/README.md

 └── .yarnrc.yml
 ```

-Those files can be separated in 5 groups:
+Those files can be separated in to 5 groups:

 - Extension code (those files are mandatory):
   - `src/index.ts` _this contains the actual code of your extension_